mtlong29/MySite/_posts/notes/2017-09-05-using-jquery-plugins.md

 ## Carousel Plugin - Slick

-<a class="fancyLink" href="http://kenwheeler.github.io/slick/" target="_blank">Slick</a> is an interactive carousel jQuery plugin that has tons of customization possibilities.
+<a href="http://kenwheeler.github.io/slick/">Slick</a> is an interactive carousel jQuery plugin that has tons of customization possibilities.